- Experiment & Sample preparation

 - Data Analysis

-The XRPD technique of the MS beamline may be applied to material phase identification, quantitative analysis, atomic structural determinations, and the characterization of material microstructural properties such as structure imperfections, domain size determination, and kinetic studies.
+At the MS/XPD beamline, the XRPD technique may be applied to material phase identification, quantitative analysis, atomic structural determinations, the characterization of a material’s microstructural properties such as structure imperfections or, domain size, and kinetic studies.

 This beamline, which has been hosting users since December 2020, may be used in a wide range of research fields stretching from materials science and engineering to chemistry, physics, and archeometry.